runbox13/websocket/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run-script start-websocket`
+Starts the websocket server in order to use Chatroom functionalities.
+The server is run on [http://localhost:8080].

 ### `npm test`